 - Glassware appears above the knives, arranged by usage order.

-This arrangement signals the sequence of courses and prevents confusion throughout the meal.
+Consequently, this arrangement signals the sequence of courses and prevents confusion throughout the meal.

 The Outside-In Rule